thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 1.7.
 In the DefenderClone directory, open the Source directory.

 1.8.
-Delete the files "GameStub-RunsInPlace.html" and "./Setup-Git-Init_Repo_and_Add_Framework_Submodule.sh", as they will no longer be needed.
-Also, delete all the existing ".js" files in the directory, since we'll be renaming one of the corresponding ".ts" files and if we don't delete it, the .js file with the old name will just hang around forever.
+Delete the files "GameStub-RunsInPlace.html", as it will no longer be needed.
+Also, carefully delete all the existing ".js" files in the directory, since we'll be renaming one of the corresponding ".ts" files and if we don't delete it, the .js file with the old name will just hang around forever.

 1.9.
 In the Source directory, rename the file "GameStub.html" to "DefenderClone.html".

 1.10.
-Still in the Source directory, open the file "Game.ts" in a text editor, locate the call to Universe.create(), change the first argument from "GameStub" to "DefenderClone", and save.
-This string will be used to name any saved game files.

-1.11.
 Most of the gameplay in classic arcade games take place on "levels", so let's rename the PlaceStub class accordingly.
 Still in the Source directory, rename the file "PlaceStub.ts" to "PlaceLevel.ts".

-1.12.
+1.11.
 Open the newly renamed file PlaceLevel.ts in a text editor, replace all instances of the text "Stub" with "Level" (there are four of them), and save.
 When you're done, it should look like this:

 	class PlaceLevel extends Place
 	{